 Unit testing is a fundamental practice in software development that verifies whether a method behaves as expected, playing a key role in ensuring software correctness, maintainability, and enabling regression testing~\cite{leung1989insights}.
 As the first line of defense in the development lifecycle, it helps detect and localize bugs early, preventing their propagation~\cite{runeson2006survey}.
 However, writing high-quality unit tests manually is often time-consuming and error-prone, as it requires developers to deeply understand the method’s behavior, construct valid input states, and define precise assertions~\cite{daka2014survey}.

-For a method under test (\ie{} often called as the focal method), its well-constructed unit test typically consists of two parts: the test prefix, which sets up the necessary objects and environment to bring the system into a testable state, and the test oracle, which verifies that the actual output matches the expected behavior~\cite{DBLP:journals/tse/BarrHMSY15}.
-High-quality unit tests not only improve software reliability but also serve as living documentation, enabling easier code comprehension and maintenance~\cite{fraser2014large}.
+For a method under test (\ie{} often called the focal method), a well-constructed unit test usually has two parts: the test prefix, which prepares the objects and environment needed to bring the system into a testable state, and the test oracle, which verifies that the actual output matches the expected behavior~\cite{DBLP:journals/tse/BarrHMSY15}.
+High-quality unit tests improve software reliability and also serve as living documentation, facilitating code comprehension and maintenance~\cite{fraser2014large}.

-To reduce manual effort, automated test generation techniques have been proposed to generate a suite of unit tests with the main goal of maximizing the coverage in the software under test.
+\looseness=-1 To reduce manual effort, automated test generation techniques have been proposed to generate a suite of unit tests with the main goal of maximizing the coverage in the software under test.
 Traditional unit test generation techniques include search-based~\cite{harman2009theoretical, blasi2022call, delgado2022interevo}, constraint-based methods~\cite{ernst2007daikon, csallner2008dysy, xiao2013characteristic}, and random-based strategies~\cite{zeller2019fuzzing, pacheco2007feedback}.
 While effective in achieving code coverage, the generated tests are often hard to read and maintain, limiting practical adoption~\cite{almasi2017industrial}.

 Recently, large language models (LLMs) have shown great promise in generating more human-like test code.
 These LLM-based methods demonstrate promising capabilities in understanding code semantics and synthesizing test code without explicit test specifications.
 Despite this potential, current LLM-based methods still suffer from key limitations that hinder their practical adoption due to a fundamental lack of essential knowledge.
 In particular, these models often lack access to \textbf{project-specific knowledge}, such as how to correctly instantiate and use classes, or how utility methods and APIs interact across modules.
 They also overlook \textbf{testing domain knowledge}, including core principles like boundary value analysis, exception handling, or the separation between test design and implementation. \textbf{This lack of both project-specific and testing-domain knowledge often results in test code that is unreliable and difficult to maintain.}